Give more attention to find balance.

 The new year brings intentions that often balance more dominant parts of who we are and how we live, reflecting a range of goals, from being more assertive with expectations of your team to integrating mindfulness practices into daily routines.
 As I hear leaders share this desire for balance I’m struck by how their vision is of a static state, like they’re on a quest to find the one sweet spot, and that intention will satisfy a gap and a ‘new normal’ will neatly continue.
 Unfortunately, this isn’t how it works.

 Often balance is viewed as finding the grey within the polarities of black and white.
 One end reflects those energetic accomplishments while the other nurtures our souls.
 When I speak of balance with leaders I refer to an image of a QR code, with those vast squares of black and white lining up in a multitude of patterns.
 What I like about this is the lack of dilution which all those squares represent.
-The extreme of black and white is muted when there are multiples of each, varying with each pattern.
+However, the extreme of black and white is muted when there are multiples of each, varying with each pattern.
 It’s like our own attributes, some bold and domineering while others are tepid and passive, presenting themselves in response to any given situation.

 Next